1) What should a tour guest bring along?

 - For those of you who wear contact lenses we suggest bringing along your eyeglasses too as it is often dusty and windy out on the tour.

-2) What does Moab Jeep Tours provide for the guests?
+2) What does Moab Jeep Tours provide bring along?

 - Bottled water, flavored sparkling water, ice coffee, and other interesting and healthy beverages.

-- A large expedition quality ice chest with ice.
+- An expedition quality ice chest with ice.
 You can put your picnic lunch and other foods you want chilled inside this cooler.

 - A large assortment of non-perishable snacks.